WhyJustRun/Core/README.md

 1) Use the default configuration: `cp .env.web{.sample,}`
 2) Start the container: `docker-compose up --build`
-3) Set up the database: `docker-compose exec web rake db:reset db:populate_example_data`
+3) Set up the database: `docker-compose exec web bundle exec rails db:reset db:populate_example_data`

 You should be up and running.
 Head to [localhost:3000](http://localhost:3000/).